-The First Exhibition of the Artist’s Work in Forty Years Makes Debut at DMA in 2017
+The First Exhibition of the Artist’s Work in Forty Years Makes Debut at DMA

-Dallas, TX—May 30, 2014— The Dallas Museum of Art announced today the presentation of Ida O’Keeffe: Escaping Georgia’s Shadow, an exhibition that will premiere at the DMA in 2017 as the first venue of a national tour.
+Dallas, TX—May 30, 2014— The Dallas Museum of Art announced today the presentation of Ida O’Keeffe: Escaping Georgia’s Shadow, an exhibition that will premiere at the DMA as the first venue of a national tour.
 The exhibition will showcase for the first time approximately 40 paintings, watercolors, prints and drawings, to be supplemented with photographs of the artist taken by Alfred Stieglitz in the 1920s.
 Although she was an artist recognized as artistically gifted, her artistic efforts were overshadowed by those of her famous older sister, Georgia O'Keeffe.

 Ida Ten Eyck O’Keeffe (1889–1961) was the third of seven O’Keeffe children and grew up in Sun Prairie, Wisconsin.
 Both of her grandmothers and eventually two of her sisters, including Georgia, were artists.
 As a professionally trained artist, graduating with an MFA from Columbia in 1932, she possessed a mastery of color and dynamic composition that caught the eyes of critics, who designated her as someone to watch.
 These small triumphs became a source of competitive tension between Ida and Georgia, the latter of whom withheld support of her younger sister’s professional ambitions.
 This friction, as well as the cost of being the sister of Georgia O’Keeffe and its impact on Ida’s professional aspirations, will be an additional area of inquiry in the exhibition’s research.